bsiever/microbit-pxt-timeanddate/README.md

 to determine the ordinal day of the year.
 1 is Jan.
 1, 2, is Jan 2, etc.  Dec.
 31 is either 365 or 366 (in a leap year).

-# Measuring Accuracy and Calibrating
+# Measuring Accuracy and Calibrating #measuring-accuracy-and-calibrating

 Accuracy can be estimated by comparing your micro:bit to an actual, accurate stopwatch.